pltnik/cordova.plugins.diagnostic/README.md

 # Example project

-An example project illustrating use of this plugin can be found here: [https://github.com/dpa99c/cordova-diagnostic-plugin-example](https://github.com/dpa99c/cordova-diagnostic-plugin-example)
+An example project illustrating use of this legacy version of the plugin can be found here: [https://github.com/dpa99c/cordova-diagnostic-plugin-example/tree/api/22](https://github.com/dpa99c/cordova-diagnostic-plugin-example/tree/api/22)

 ## Screenshots